-Cal-Am failed to meet its burden of proof to substantiate a $2.3 million increase in annual depreciation expense.
+Cal-Am failed to meet its burden of proof to substantiate a 10% increase in annual depreciation expense.

+Cal-Am’s requested depreciation increase for 2018-2019 should be denied.

-Cal-Am’s current annual depreciation expense of $21.6 million should be adopted for 2018-2020.
+Based on the plant assets approved in this proceeding, $23.520 million of depreciation expense should be adopted for 2018.

 Los Angeles County’s recommendation that Cal-Am phase in the deprecation adjustment over a period of time to lessen the impact on rates is moot.

-Uncollectible costs should be removed from the calculation of the annual amortization of the San Clemente Dam costs, so that the uncollectible amount is not double counted for recovery.
+Uncollectible costs should be removed from the calculation of the annual amortization of the San Clemente Dam costs for 2018 and the years thereafter, so that the uncollectible amount is not double counted for recovery.

 Ratepayer recovery of $36,701 of San Clemente Dam costs related to filming releases and catering expenses should be disallowed and included as part of the $995,394 funded by shareholders.